eighteyes/tt-rules/manual.md

 Hut With Attached Pile + 10

 #### Trinkets
 Trinkets add one to any Troll stat.
-One trinket is made when a Troll has two private resources and has one available worker and selects the "Make Trinket" action.
-Trolls can make as many Trinkets as they want at one time, provided they have sufficient workers and resources.
+One trinket is made when a Troll has two private resources and has one available Minion and selects the "Make Trinket" action.
+Trolls can make as many Trinkets as they want at one time, provided they have sufficient Minions and resources.

 #### Improved Resources
 Improved Resources are the result of a workshop transformation and are used instantly, returning the income at the beginning of next turn.